wri/global-pasture-watch/ggc-30m/README.md

 * Two independent spatiotemporal Random Forest models were used to predict each grassland class (cultivated and natural/semi-natural) over multiple years on a global scale;
 * The predictions were produced for all years from 2000 to 2022, resulting in a time series of global probability maps for each class at 30~m spatial resolution.

 The publication describing the scientific methodology is under revision and the source code to implement all these steps is available in workflow.
+A practical explanation of the implemented modeling is provided as [computation notebook (see modeling.ipynb)](modeling.ipynb).

 ![Global Grassland Dynamics maps at 30m](../resources/image/ggc-30m-workflow.jpg)